The short answer

 Simulation realism: Real threats vs. AI demos

 What looks “real” in a demo often fails in production.
 Adaptive’s definition of realism centers on OSINT‑powered, AI‑generated phishing stories.
 These are often visually impressive, but frequently detached from what employees are actually receiving.
 Hoxhunt takes a fundamentally different approach.
 Its simulations are built from real phishing emails that are bypassing enterprise filters right now, curated daily by a threat operations team, and then enhanced with deepfake, SMS, and voice overlays.
-The result isn’t just believable scenarios... it’s training aligned to live threats.
+The result is training aligned to live threats rather than stock scenarios.
 This is realism you can operationalize, not just demonstrate.
+For the deeper background on this gap, see why most phishing simulations fail to reflect real attacks, and to compare the broader market read our guide to the best phishing simulation tools.

 What to validate in a pilot